silverstone-louis/Neurosity_Universal_Steam_Controller/README.md

 The model I am providing/using is an XGBOOST model trained on the data provided in the following (https://github.com/neurosity/sw-kinesis-ai).
 Training and retraining scripts are available here (http://placeholder.com-volunteer-project).

 I'm including the generalized model as part of this project.
-Perhaps through retraining, you can improve on my results.
+Perhaps through retraining, you can improve on my results. extract kinesis_model_and_pkl_to_unzip.zip in the project working directory.

-The script also creates a virtual Xbox 360 controller that should be automatically recognized by steam.
+The script creates a virtual Xbox 360 controller that should be automatically recognized by steam.
 Just map the controls in the game to script.
 Mapping 'push' to 'fireball' in Oblivion remastered and 'left_arm' to 'left mouse button' is a quick way to add thought commands to a AAA game.

-**MVP Goal Achieved:** Successfully maps the "Push" command spike to a 'C' key press and "Left_Arm" to a left mouse click, usable to map Kinesis Commands to the game Oblivion Remastered.
-Should work with any steam game.
-Rebind the buttons and clicks in the script however you want.

 ## Features